Newsham railway station: Reopening

 The Department for Transport allocated an initial grant of £1.5 million towards the project costs in January 2020 which was supplemented by an allocation of £10 million of funds from Northumberland County Council the following month.
 This funding enabled AECOM to begin detailed on-site ground investigation works in October 2020.
 The allocation of a further £34 million of UK Government funding for the project in January 2021 enables the necessary land to be purchased, detailed designs to be prepared and some early preparatory and site works to begin.
 In January 2021, it was anticipated that the UK Government would fund the remainder of the project cost, estimated at £166 million as of January 2021, once the final phase of design works were completed.
 However, in April 2021, it was reported that government officials were seeking to reduce the cost of the project as part of the Department for Transport's Project SPEED initiative.
 It was reported that the cost-saving measures under consideration included and cutting initial service frequencies from two to one trains per hour and dropping the proposed new station at Bebside from initial project scope (although the latter option was later publicly ruled out by Minister for Railways Chris Heaton-Harris).

 Northumberland County Council submitted a Transport and Works Act Order application to the Secretary of State for Transport Grant Shapps on 26 May 2021, under which they would be conferred certain additional powers deemed necessary for the new stations to be constructed and the line upgraded to carry regular passenger services.
 If approved, the new Newsham station will be constructed by the project's primary construction contractor, Morgan Sindall.

 Main Northumberland Line construction began in early 2022, with an anticipated opening date in 2024.
 However after delays the final opening date was not announced until February 2025 by Northumberland County Council with the station opening on 17 March 2025.

 Services

 Weekday and Saturday daytime services operate half- hourly, with an hourly service during the evening and on Sunday.
 As of December 2024, the end-to-end journey time between and is around 35–40 minutes.
 All services are operated by Northern Trains.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter.